 Ordnance Survey Map

 The best walking map for the immediate area is the Ordnance Survey 1:25,000 Outdoor Leisure 19 'Howgill Fells and Upper Eden Valley'.
-You can buy this map with a 10% discount and free UK postage in standard paper or weatherproof form from

 Books